What is a celebrant?

 In 2017, Steve set up ‘Holding Dear Support Service‘ group.
 The group consists of highly qualified counsellors and grief specialists who provide ongoing support to families who feel they need it.
 The service is FREE at the point of use.
 His work as a celebrant helps to fund this support.

 Grief is a natural process, but it can be devastating for some.
-A Celebrant who understands grief professionally and personally is exceptional; this has proven to be an invaluable resource and support for hundreds of families and individuals Steve has served.
-It also provides a unique component to the quality of the funeral ceremony.
+A Celebrant who understands grief professionally and personally is the exception rather than the rule; this has proven to be an invaluable resource and support for hundreds of families and individuals.
+It adds a unique component to the quality of the funeral ceremony.

 Offering an empathic, professional service is part and parcel of Steve’s unique Celebrancy, and it is what defines who he is both personally and professionally.

-There are other outstanding organisations that provide specialist support to the bereaved, namely:
+There are other outstanding organisations that provide specialist support to the bereaved too, namely: